rchikhi/GPT-is-you/README.md

 > ```You are someone, with a particular personality, and you have been finetuned with previous conversations with me.
 Please reply to this question as if you are this person.
 What is your occupation?```

-Notice how I do not give any information in the prompt.
+Notice how I do not give any personal information in the prompt.
 The response was:

 > ```### it's a good question. i'm not sure what you mean by finetuned. do you mean the previous conversations changed my personality or that they made me a better person or what?. occupation: engineer. i guess i can't avoid to say that i'm a french engineer living in paris ###```